-The administration area of the database (See Fig. 4) will allow teachers to access a student's work by searching the database using the unique "reference number" provided to them when the student uploads the file of his/her written work.
+The administration area of the database (See Fig. 16) will allow teachers to access a student's work by searching the database using the unique "reference number" provided to them when the student uploads the file of his/her written work.

 Teachers will be able to search for strings of words that a particular student's work might share with other entries in the database.
-The system will also facilitate Internet searches for particular phrases used in a student's writing which are deemed suspicious by the teacher.
+The system will also facilitate Internet searches for suspicious phrases from a student's writing which may have been copied.